+in this example, inia would pay.

 Cost Sharing

 Deductibles \$750

 Copayments \$300

-Coinsurance \$300
+Coinsurance \$400

 What isn't covered

 Limits or exclusions \$0

-The total Mia would pay is \$1,350
+The total Mia would pay is \$1,450

-Other-Resources/index.html used to estimate out-of-pocket expenses.
+Note: The cost sharing amounts in the Coverage Examples are based on the CMS Cost Sharing Calculator (CECSC) www.cms.gov/CCIIO/Resources/Forms-Reports-and-other-Resources/index.html used to estimate out-of-pocket expenses.
 The coverage examples are estimated costs only, and may not accurately reflect actual costs.
-The www.cms.gov/CCIIO/Resources/Forms-Reports-and Note: The cost sharing amounts in the Coverage Examples are based on the CMS Cost Sharing Calculator (CECSC) actual care you receive will be different from these examples, and the cost of that care will also be different.
+The actual care you receive will be different from these examples, and the cost of that care will also be different.